Waterloo, België / Belgique / Belgien - Things to Do in Waterloo

 Wellington Museum

-Housed in the inn where the Duke of Wellington spent the night before the battle and wrote his victory dispatch, this intimate museum showcases personal artifacts, military equipment, and detailed accounts of the campaign.
-The museum provides crucial context about Wellington's strategy and the international coalition that defeated Napoleon.
+Visit the former inn where the Duke of Wellington stayed the night before the battle and wrote his victory dispatch.
+The museum showcases period furniture, military artifacts, and detailed maps explaining the battle strategy and aftermath.

 Getting There